AnimMouse/animmouse-website/content/post/my-asn-journey-configuring-bgp-on-vps.md

 This does not persist after a reboot.

 1. Create a dummy interface.\
-`ip link add dummy1 type dummy`
+`sudo ip link add dummy1 type dummy`

 2. Assign an IPv6 address to the dummy1 interface.\
-`ip -6 addr add <IPv6 address to assign from your IPv6 prefix> dev dummy1`
+`sudo ip -6 addr add <IPv6 address to assign from your IPv6 prefix> dev dummy1`

-Example: `ip -6 addr add 2a0f:85c1:3b2::/48 dev dummy1`
+Example: `sudo ip -6 addr add 2a0f:85c1:3b2::/48 dev dummy1`

 ### BGP route propagation